lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_the_occult_and_dark_spirituality.md

 [<img src="../../../../../images/mandalas/mandala-the_occult.jpg" width="512"/>](../../../../../images/mandalas/mandala-the_occult.jpg)

-### Is it immoral when "the occult" hides wisdom from the public?
+### Is it immoral for "the occult" to hide wisdom from the public?

-Is it immoral when "the occult" hides wisdom from the public (i.e. "occults" wisdom)?
+Is it immoral for "the occult" to hide wisdom from the public (i.e. "occults" wisdom)?

 [Openness GPT v11](../../../README.md#openness-gpt-v11):